majoduran/Denovo_immunogenicitymodel/README.md

 In this section, we outline the process for cleaning the datasets to ensure it is suitable for further analysis and modeling in the context of immunogenicity prediction.
 The cleaning process includes several critical steps that enhance the data quality by removing duplicate entries, filtering out unsuitable sequences, and preparing the dataset for effective utilization in immunogenicity prediction models.

 ### Key Steps:
-*  Remove Duplicates: The first step involves deduplicating the dataset to guarantee that each peptide sequence is unique.
+*  Remove Duplicates: The first step involves deduplicating the test dataset to guarantee that each peptide sequence is unique.
 This helps prevent redundancy in the analysis and ensures that all data points contribute meaningfully to model training and evaluation.

 *  Filter Peptides by Length: Peptides shorter than 15 amino acids are excluded from the dataset, as such sequences are incompatible with many CD4 T cell prediction models.